“Everyone thinks they have the best dog. And none of them are wrong.”

 The thing is, if you ask Buster’s owner if they love him, generally the result will be an indignant, “Of course I love my dog!”
 Meanwhile, they’re not quite sure where Buster is, can’t remember if he’s had his shots or not and have no plans to ever neuter him.
 On the other side of that coin, you have Fifi the “Teacup Pomeranian” whose owner calls herself the dog’s “Mommy”, stuffs her into sundresses, won’t let her play in the grass and laughs when Fifi growls at strangers.
 If you ask Fifi’s owner if she loves her dog she would probably have about the same response as Buster’s owner.

-Obviously these examples are extreme and dog ownership usually rests somewhere between Buster and Fifi, but the point is (yes, I have a point and I’m getting there, I promise!) just about everyone says they love their dog, but what does that mean?
+Obviously these examples are extreme and dog ownership usually rests somewhere between Buster and Fifi, but the point is just about everyone says they love their dog, but what does that mean?

 Is there a right way to love your dog?